South Hampshire: Other towns in the area

-Slightly further out there are many satellite towns that may not be directly attached to Southampton or Portsmouth, or necessarily in their Travel to work areas, but are nonetheless still heavily reliant on the two cities for employment and services.
+Slightly further out there are many surrounding towns and villages as well as the city of Chichester which are not directly close to Southampton or Portsmouth, or necessarily in their travel to work areas.
+Some of these settlements rely on the latter cities for employment or retail due to close proximity but are not limited to these alone.

 Places within the wider Portsmouth-Southampton Metropolitan area include: